anuraga091/chat-app/README.md

 1. Clone this repo using `git clone`
 2. Go inside the folder and do `npm install` to install the dependencies
 3. Once done with installing do `npm start` to start the server
+4. simultaneously start the backend server with `npm start`, both server should be start to properly use this project

 ## Functionality
 1. Redux to handle complex states and maintaining state like